kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

-# KEP-672: Serial Job Execution with StartupPolicy API
+# KEP-672: Serial Job Execution with DependsOn API

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good